 We recognise how important it is that staff are calm, supportive and non-judgemental to pupils who disclose a concern about themselves or a friend.
-The emotional and physical safety of pupils is paramount and staff listen rather than advice.
-Staff are clear to pupils that the concern will be shared with the Mental Health Lead and DSL and recorded in order to provide appropriate support to the pupil.
+The emotional and physical safety of pupils is paramount and staff listen rather than advise.
+Staff are clear to pupils that the concern will be shared with the Mental Health Lead and recorded in order to provide appropriate support to the pupil, and that specific safeguarding disclosures will be shared with the Safeguarding Lead.